ryan-mcclue/musings/on-solid-ground.md

 so really LED LCD.
 IPS (in-plane switching), TFT (thin film transistor) are examples of LCD panel technology
 OLED produces own light, i.e. current passed through an OLED diode to produce light

+e-ink less power than LCD as only uses power when arrangment of colours changes

 ## Wireless